Giphy/GiphyAPI/README.md

 ### STICKER Trending Endpoint

 Get the latest stickers trending on Giphy with this endpoint.
+Hand curated by the Giphy editorial team and refreshed daily.

     http://api.giphy.com/v1/stickers/trending?api_key=dc6zaTOxFJmzC